mcosovic/JuliaGrid.jl/docs/src/tutorials/perunit.md

 print(system.bus.label, system.base.voltage.value)
 ```

-The `magnitude` keyword sets the initial line-to-neutral bus voltages in kV, but they are stored in per-units:
+The `magnitude` keyword sets the initial line-to-neutral bus voltages in kV, but they are stored as per-unit values:
 ```@repl power
 print(system.bus.label, system.bus.voltage.magnitude)
 ```

-Using the `active` and `reactive` keywords, we define the three-phase power demands for the load at `Bus 3` in SI units, which are then stored in per-units:
+Using the `active` and `reactive` keywords, we define the three-phase power demands for the load at `Bus 3` in SI units, which are then stored as per-unit values:
 ```@repl power
 print(system.bus.label, system.bus.demand.active, system.bus.demand.reactive)
 ```